-This is a one-of-a-kind girls’ night out at Paul Brown Stadium: learn the fundamentals of the game while supporting a great cause!
+This one-of-a-kind girls’ night out teaches participants about the fundamentals of the game while supporting a great cause!

 What happened at Football 101?

 - FUN!
 450 ladies made this the GNO of the year!
-They bid on outstanding silent and live auction items, scored some great swag at our sponsors’ booths, played games, and took millions of selfies.
+They bid on outstanding silent and live auction items, scored some great swag at our sponsors’ booths, played games, and had an unforgettable experience.